Geek-MD/SmartHomeBot/README.md

 <p />

 ## Basic Installation
-This bot relies mainly on *[python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)*, so you have to install this package first with
+This bot is programmed to work on a ***Raspberry Py** and relies mainly on *[python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)*, so you have to install this package first with

 ```
 pip install python-telegram-bot
 ```

-Also you have to install *gpiozero* library used for */system* command.
+Also you have to install *gpiozero* and *psutil* library used for */system* command.

 ```
 pip install gpiozero
+pip install psutil
 ```

 Now clone this repo with